First new HDB flats in Lakeview and Shunfu in over 40 years to go on sale from June

 The projects will also bring additional amenities and facilities in the area, such as a childcare centre and a Residents’ Network centre.

-The first project, at Lakeview, will be launched in the June 2026 BTO sales exercise, with construction works to be carried out from the second quarter of the year.
+The first project, at Lakeview, will be launched in the June 2026 BTO sales exercise, with construction to start from the second quarter of the year.

 Bounded by Upper Thomson Road and Lakeview Estate condominium, this project will offer about 1,200 units across five residential blocks, comprising 470 two-room Flexi flats and 740 four-room flats, as well as about 50 units of public rental flats integrated into two of the blocks.